1. Policy declaration

 - Refrain from any other behaviour that might undermine the integrity of any assessment process.

-- Take responsibility for understanding and complying with all relevant RACGP and TO policies and procedures.
+- Take responsibility for understanding and complying with all relevant RACGP and Training Organisation policies and procedures.

 - Actively participate in learning activities, optimising the educational experiences and opportunities presented.

 - Evaluate program experiences in the PEP.
-This includes the requirements to complete and return feedback reports, surveys and questionnaires sent out by the RACGP and/or TO throughout the program in a timely manner.
+This includes the requirements to complete and return feedback reports, surveys and questionnaires sent out by the RACGP and/or Training Organisation throughout the program in a timely manner.

 - Be open to, and seek feedback from, others to improve their own knowledge and skills, and use this feedback for the purpose of developing their skills.